jmkidd/dogmap/README.md

 ## Changes
+**27 May 2021** Bug fix, script exited before making complete token (.map.complete) if the tmpDir location had less than 200 Gb free after the run.

 **17 May 2021** Bug fix in X vs Autosome depth stats report

 **23 March 2021** Proposed frozen version for use